 The claimants challenged the decision before the Environmental Court, and the Court consolidated all three claims in one case.
-Subsequently the two claims mentioned in #1b above and the three invalidation review claims - this #2 - were consolidated in one case.
-This case is suspended until the claimants in case #1a above file an appeal against the January 4, 2024, decision of the Director of the Environmental Assessment Agency.
+Subsequently the two claims mentioned in #1b above, the claim mentioned in #1a, and the three invalidation review claims - this #2 - were consolidated in one case.
 The final decision of the Environmental Court on these claims could take from eight to twenty-four months, and it may subsequently be challenged before the Supreme Court.
 In the event the plaintiff's arguments are accepted, the Court decision may impact the initiation, progress and timing of future drilling programs.